Current Travel Advice for Customers.Click here

-Staying at the popular St James’s Club & Villas all-inclusive resort with two great swimming pools, or rent an exclusive villa above Mamora Bay, with a further split level pool at the center of the villa area.
-The club is in a fantastic location just 5 minutes away from some of the best tourist must-sees of the island.
+You can stay in the St. James’s Club & Villas all-inclusive resort with two great swimming pools or rent an exclusive villa above Mamora Bay with a split level pool at the centre of the villa area.
+The club is in a fantastic location, just five minutes from some of the best tourist spots on the island.

 Shirley Heights is home to one of the best views and best parties on the island.
 Within the national park overlooking the harbour, the bar at this old military lookout is a favourite place to enjoy the sunsets.
 The high vantage point which the military used for defence gives a view of Guadeloupe and Montserrat in clear conditions and is home to Sunday night parties of great repute.
 With reggae and steel bands to entertain, BBQ food to eat and enough rum to drown a sailor, the party nights are legendary and must not be missed.

 The nearby English Harbour with Nelson’s Dockyard is a fascinating place to study the history of Antigua and its long association with the UK and our most famous naval officer.